S.Korea to boost dollar supply to ease economic pressures

 South Korea now has 8,413 confirmed cases, the KCDC said.
 The death toll rose by three to 84.
 But authorities remain on high alert amid concerns about small clusters of infections reported over the past few weeks.

-Of the new cases, 46 were from the hardest-hit city of Daegu where a new outbreak emerged in a nursing home, although the KCDC did not specify how many cases were traced to that facility.
+A new outbreak emerged in a nursing home in the hardest-hit city of Daegu this week, with 74 patients have tested positive, while another 55 cases were traced to a Protestant church in Seongnam, south of Seoul, the KCDC said.
+Several health ministry officials, including vice minister Kim Gang-lip who hosted daily briefings on the outbreak, were put in precautionary self-quarantine on Wednesday as a hospital chief was confirmed to have contracted the virus after having a meeting with them.

 Authorities have launched extensive checks on tens of thousands of "high-risk" facilities, including nursing homes, hospitals, call centers, computer cafes and karaoke bars in a bid to control the epidemic.
+South Korea will also impose tighter border checks for all arrivals from overseas starting Thursday, following recent spikes in infected travelers.

+Seoul was not advising restaurants and other businesses to shut down for now, but might take stronger action if there are higher risks of broader transmission, KCDC chief Jeong Eun-kyeong said.
+"We still need to implement our current policy of social distancing, personal hygiene rules and early testing in a more thorough and practical manner", she told a briefing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)